 There are lots of reasons to set a table whether it's an average weeknight supper or festive holiday feast to date-night dining.
 At Colonial House of Flowers we see the table as a canvas -- for everybody -- from the bakers to the decorators to children and adults to the flower makers!
-It's true you are going to need to set your table to make it as fun and easy as it can possibly be -- if we are going to have a good time!
+It's true you are going to need to set your table to make it as fun, friendly, inviting and easy as it can possibly be -- if we are going to have a good time!

 Table setting may seem like a bygone art but in fact, it's not.
 It's very on time, especially right now.
 In fact, here in Atlanta my daughter went to the Cotillion Class at Roswell Country Club this past week.
 I was surprised and happy to see her studying about table settings and manners.
 I love it!
 Seeing her study reminded me how much I treasure table time.
 Plus, everywhere from Anthropologie to House Beautiful is talking about the table.
-It's quite simple once you know a few basics.
-I love it!
+Lucky for everyone, it's quite simple once you know a few basics.

-I am delighted to present this little tip list including images of settings that we have worked on and admire.
-Here's a 'how to' for setting the table with a unique Colonial House of Flowers touch.
+I am share a little tip list including images of settings that we have worked on and admire.
+Here's a 'how to' for setting the table with a unique, friendly and inviting Colonial House of Flowers touch.

 Arranging a Table Setting